 The abstract (written in italics, with scientific names individually underlined) follows the paper-author documentation.
 The abstract should be one paragraph and no more than 300 words.
 It is an abridged version of the entire paper.
-It should, therefore, contain an introduction, a problem statement, objectives, methodology or materials and methods, major results or findings and conclusions and recommendations, where appropriate.
+It should, therefore, contain an introduction, a problem statement, objectives, methodology, major findings, conclusions and recommendations, where appropriate.
 No references should be cited in the abstract.
 The abstract should be both descriptive and informative.
-That is, some actual data from the results or findings should be included for completeness.
-Below the abstract should be listed, at least, four Keywords that describe the subject matter of the article for the purpose of abstracting journals.
-All pages of the manuscript should be serially numbered, on the top right section, using Arabic numerals, beginning with the first or front page.
+That is some actual data from the results should be included in the abstract for completeness.

+Below the abstract should be listed, at least, four keywords that describe the subject matter of the article for the purpose of abstracting journals.
+All pages of the manuscript should be serially numbered on the top right hand corner, using Arabic numerals, beginning with the first or front page.